aaronbloomfield/ccc/hws/intro/index.md

   .class files, which is fine.
 As mentioned above, if you want to use a language other than C, C++, Java, or Python, please check with us first.
-- The shell script, which should be called `cryptomoney.sh`.
+- `cryptocurrency.sh`: the shell script, described above.
 We are going to call that script to test your entire code, so make sure it's named properly!
-- A Makefile that will compile your code when we call `make`, which will be called on submission.
-For languages that do not need compilation (such as Python), just put in a single `echo` statement so that `make` still runs properly.
+- `Makefile`: as described above